 Product packaging is the last opportunity to convince a consumer to select your product from all of the competing options on the shelf.
 In order for your product packaging to be effective, it must achieve several goals.

 There is not one magic formula that guarantees success.
-And, our team at Costello Creative Group is grateful for the variety, because otherwise it would be an incredibly boring design world and we wouldn’t get to exercise our creativity.
+And, our team at Costello Creative Group, a fragrance and flavor design company, is grateful for the variety, because otherwise it would be an incredibly boring design world and we wouldn’t get to exercise our creativity.

 Even though we never follow a formula when creating a package design for our Clients, we do follow a checklist of best practices.
 Here’s an inside peek at what our team considers when designing product packaging.